odoo/documentation/inventory/management/incoming/handle_receipts.rst

 One step flow
 -------------

-This is the default configuration in Odoo.
+This is the default configuration in Twenty20.

 Two steps flow
 --------------